aeturrell/coding-for-economists/preliminaries.md

 You can confirm that you've set up Anaconda correctly by following the [verify installation instructions](https://docs.anaconda.com/anaconda/install/verify-install/) on the Anaconda website.

+Python and Anaconda are available on all major operating systems.

 ### Installing an integrated development environment (IDE)

 An integrated development environment is a software application that provides a few tools to make coding easier.
 The most important of these is a way to write the code itself!
 IDEs are not the only way to programme, but they are perhaps the most useful.
 If you have used **Stata** or **Matlab**, you may not have realised it, but these package up the language and the IDE together.
 But they are separate things: the language is a way of processing your instructions, the IDE is where you write those instructions.